Vehicles: Licensing New Vehicles & Renewing an Existing Licence

 Not all vehicles are suitable for use as a Hackney Carriage or Private Hire Vehicle.
 Some vehicles are obviously unsuitable but some on the surface seem suitable but for various reasons are not.

 Any driver looking to purchase a vehicle should ask the licensing team for advice before committing to buying.
 The requirements in Adur and Worthing and between Hackney Carriage and Private Hire make it vital that a driver/proprietor gets advice before making a purchase.

 CCTV can be a useful tool for the purpose of protecting both the public and drivers.
 For licensed vehicles fitted with CCTV facilities the councils have adopted rules governing the type of CCTV that can be fitted.

 The introduction of compulsory CCTV in Adur and Worthing licensed vehicles is ongoing.
 Proprietors are responsible for ensuring the system conforms to the Data Protection Act and other relevant legislation, and displays the necessary informative notice for passengers.
 The approved systems have cameras that continually record visual images but audio recording that can only be activated by the driver, when necessary, for a short period to ensure passengers' normal conversations are not recorded.

 Passengers should be reassured that the images and audio cannot be monitored and relevant data will only be recovered when necessary by the Police or Licensing Authority if investigating possible crime or an accident.

 A proprietor must not affix, or allow to be affixed, window tinting to a licensed vehicle without first applying for and obtaining permission from the council to do so.

 If you have had an accident and the hackney carriage or private hire vehicle has sustained damaged that affects the safety, performance or appearance of the vehicle then this must be reported to the Taxi Licensing Unit.

 It is the owner of the hackney carriage or private hire vehicle licensed by us who is responsible for reporting the accident.
-This should be done as soon as reasonably practicable, and in any case within 72 hours.
+This should be done as soon as reasonably practicable during the next working day.